Inflect logo

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are 0 direct cloud on-ramps located in Duluth, as of September 2025.
-Secure, private connections to major cloud providers like AWS, Google Cloud, and Microsoft Azure are typically established via network extensions to nearby hubs such as Minneapolis.
+Direct Cloud On-Ramps: There are no direct cloud on-ramps within Duluth as of September 2025.
+Secure, private connections to major cloud providers like AWS, Google Cloud, and Microsoft Azure are established through network providers via the primary regional hub in Minneapolis.

-Internet Exchange Points (IXPs): Public peering is not a central feature of this market.
-Most interconnection is handled privately between carriers or routed through major peering centers in Minneapolis or Chicago to ensure efficient traffic exchange.
+Internet Exchange Points (IXPs): Public peering is not established in Duluth.
+Most interconnection is handled privately or routed through the MICE internet exchange in Minneapolis to connect with other networks.

 Power Analysis